yoolaka/OpenflowGo1.3/README.md

-# Goloxi - OpenFlow library for golang
+# OpenflowGo1.3 - OpenFlow library for golang focusing on Openflow1.3

 Goloxi is generated using [loxigen](https://github.com/floodlight/loxigen).
 Is it still in an experimental state.